 The minimum qualifications criterion is set forth in our Bylaws.
-Those qualifications are that the individual must be of legal age which is defined as between (and including) 21 and 75 years of age and at all times otherwise satisfy other qualifications as set forth in the Nominating and Corporate Governance Committee Charter.
+Those qualifications are that the individual must be of legal age which is defined as at least 21 years of age and at all times otherwise satisfy other qualifications as set forth in the Nominating and Corporate Governance Committee Charter.
 The qualifications set forth in the Bylaws further specify that a director need not be a shareholder or a resident of the State of Alaska.
 These minimum qualifications are applied by the committee to each board member and nominee to the board.